HIllya51/LunaTranslator/docs/en/fastkeys.md

 1. #### Retrieve and search for words
     Search for words in the text currently selected by the mouse

+    UIAutomation is preferred for word extraction.
+If the focus control of the current window does not support UIAutomationTextPattern and word extraction fails, the clipboard will be used to automatically send Ctrl+C to extract the word.
 1. #### Word Lookup in a New Window
     Look up the currently selected text by the mouse in a new search window to avoid overwriting the ongoing search.

+    UIAutomation is preferred for word extraction.
+If the focus control of the current window does not support UIAutomationTextPattern and word extraction fails, the clipboard will be used to automatically send Ctrl+C to extract the word.
 1. #### OCR word search
     Select the OCR range for one OCR and then search for words